futurecolors/django-geoip/docs/howitworks.rst

 Data storage
 ------------

-All geoip data, including geograpy and geoip mapping is stored in the database.
+All geoip data, including geography and geoip mapping is stored in the database.
 To avoid unnecessary database hits user location id is stored in a cookie.

 Geography
 ~~~~~~~~~

-Right now django-geoip supports only ipgeobase geography, which consist of following
+Django-geoip supports only ipgeobase geography, which consist of following
 entities: Country, Region, City.
 Database maintains normalized relationships between
 all entities, i.e. Country has many Regions, Region has many Cities.